MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 21.07.2021: Minor change (rounding of GPS-Values for google link)

 = 0.3.2 =
 21.07.2021: Major code-rework and removal of Bugfixes.
-Curly Braces in PHP!
-Arghh.

 = 0.3.1 =
 19.07.2021: Bugfixes due to non-standard usecase testing in PHP and JS.